jmicheldelibua/03-countriesApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+## Production server

+Go to [https://zealous-hill-06582be0f.azurestaticapps.net](https://zealous-hill-06582be0f.azurestaticapps.net) to see this App working in `Azure Cloud` with [CI/CD](https://github.com/jmicheldelibua/03-countriesApp/actions).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.